hmyuuu/kirin/docs/index.md

 2. **Focused Scope** Unlike generic compiler frameworks, Kirin deliberately narrows its focus to scientific applications.
 It specializes in high-level, structurally oriented eDSLs—optimized for concise, kernel-style functions that form the backbone of computational workflows.

 3. **Composability as a Foundation** Science thrives on interdisciplinary collaboration.
-Kirin treats composability—the modular integration of systems and components—as a first-class design principle.
+Kirin treats composability — the modular integration of systems and components—as a first-class design principle.
 This ensures eDSLs and their compilers can seamlessly interact, mirroring the interconnected nature of scientific domains.

 For the interested, please read the [Kirin blog post](blog/2024/11/11/kirins-mission/) blog post for more details.